As David might have told it today…

 I put a stone in my sling and ran toward him letting it fly with all my strength.
 It struck him between the eyes and sunk clear into his brain killing him instantly.
 Then I used his own sword to cut off his head and held it aloft for all to see.
 Whatever bravery the Philistine army previously had vanished in a flash and they took off headlong, some toward Gath, and others toward Ekron, the nearest fortified cities.
 Saul’s army chased them all the way and the road was strewn with their dead bodies.
 And so the Israelites defeated the Philistines in the Valley of Elah.

 You know, in many ways you’re a lot like me.
 The Lord has set his seal of ownership on you and anointed you with His Holy Spirit.
 You too are destined to become a king, and no enemy can take your life before that time.
-Like me, you’ll have many battles along the way but no matter how big and powerful your attackers are, the Lord is bigger and in His strength you will defeat them all.
+Like me, you’ll have many battles along the way but no matter how big and powerful your attackers are, the Lord is bigger and in His strength, you will defeat them all.

 Next time you’re in one of those battles, remember this.
 Saul’s entire army cowered before Goliath, but a shepherd boy brought him down with one small stone.
 Saul’s army represents you in your own strength, Goliath stands for Satan, and I was there as a model of the Holy Spirit.
-Man at his strongest is woefully outclassed in a spiritual battle with Satan and can only cower before him in fear.
+People at their strongest are woefully outclassed in a spiritual battle with Satan and can only cower before him in fear.
 But when the Holy Spirit takes charge, it becomes like child’s play.
 As the Apostle John would one day write, “The One who is in you is greater than the one who is in the world.”
 (1 John 4:4)

 Well, we’re just getting started with the story of my life, so I hope you’ll join me again next time.
 Shalom.
 03-06-05